2010 Polish presidential election: First round

-Second Round
+Second round

 Results

 There were 10 candidates in the first round of voting.
 Bronisław Komorowski of Civic Platform received 41.5% and Jarosław Kaczyński of Law and Justice received 36.5%, causing a second round of voting between the two.
 The other eight candidates were eliminated.

 Soon after exit polls were released in the second round, Jarosław Kaczyński conceded that he had been defeated.
 Bronisław Komorowski appeared to tentatively claim victory, stating: "Tonight we will open a small bottle of champagne and tomorrow we will open a big bottle."
 The exit polls put Komorowski ahead of Kaczyński by 53% to 47%.
 On the following day, Komorowski was declared the winner of the election.
 The final result put Komorowski with 53.01% of the vote, and Kaczyński with 46.99%.

 Komorowski's win resulted in Civic Platform holding both the Presidency and the government (under Prime Minister Donald Tusk).
 Correspondents in US and British business newspapers suggested that Komorowski's win would mean closer engagement with the European Union, and such domestic economic reforms as deficit reduction.

+Analysis

+A post-election poll by Centre for Public Opinion Research showed a divergence from the official results, with Jarosław Kaczyński underperfoming in the poll and Bronisław Komorowski overperforming, especially in the second round — in the poll, Kaczyński only received 37.2% in the second round, whereas he received 47% in the election.
+Given this disparity, in the poll, 5% of Kaczyński's second-round voters had supported Grzegorz Napieralski in the first round, compared with 16% of Komorowski's electorate.
+81% of Kaczyński's second-round electorate stated they were voting for Kaczyński rather than against Komorowski, while the equivalent figure among Komorowski's voters was 63%.
+The poll also indicated that more frequent churchgoers were more likely to vote for Kaczyński in the second round.